Hoodoo (spirituality): Antebellum era

 Honey jars or sweetening jars are a tradition in Hoodoo to sweeten a person or a situation in a person's favor.
 Traditionally, sugar water is used.

-Known Hoodoo spells date back to the era of slavery in the colonial history of the United States.
-A slave revolt broke out in 1712 in colonial New York, with enslaved Africans revolting and setting fire to buildings in the downtown area.
-The leader of the revolt was a free African conjurer named Peter the Doctor, who made a magical powder for the enslaved people to be rubbed on the body and clothes for their protection and empowerment.
-The Africans who revolted were Akan people from Ghana.
-Historians suggest the powder made by Peter the Doctor probably included some cemetery dirt to conjure the ancestors to provide spiritual militaristic support from ancestral spirits as help during the slave revolt.
-The Bakongo people in Central Africa incorporated cemetery dirt into minkisi conjuring bags to activate it with ancestral spirits.
-During the slave trade, Bakongo people were brought to colonial New York.
-The New York slave revolt of 1712 and others in the United States showed a blending of West and Central African spiritual practices among enslaved and free Black people.
-Conjure bags, also called mojo bags were used as a resistance against slavery.
+Known Hoodoo spells date to the era of slavery in the colonial history of the United States.
+The New York Slave Revolt of 1712 saw enslaved Africans—Akan people from Ghana—revolting and setting fire to downtown buildings; they were led by Peter the Doctor, a free African conjurer who made a magical powder for the enslaved people to be rubbed on the body and clothes for their protection and empowerment.
+Historians suggest the powder probably included some cemetery dirt to conjure the ancestors to provide spiritual militaristic support; the Bakongo of Central Aftrica, brought to colonial New York by the slave trade, incorporated cemetery dirt into minkisi conjuring bags to activate it with ancestral spirits.
+This and other revolts in the United States showed a blending of West and Central African spiritual practices among enslaved and free Black people.
+Conjure bags, also called mojo bags, were used as a resistance against slavery.
 In the 1830s, Black sailors from the United States utilized conjure for safe sea travel.
 A Black sailor received a talisman from an Obi (Obeah) woman in Jamaica.
 This account shows how Black Americans and Jamaicans shared their conjure culture and had similar practices.
 Free Blacks in northern states had white and Black clients regarding fortune-telling and conjure services.